fontlabcom/getgo-fonts/getgo-fonts/apache/zotosans/zotosans-phoenician.md

-## Coto Sans Phoenician
+## Zoto Sans Phoenician

-Coto Sans Phoenician is a design for the Phoenician script.
+Zoto Sans Phoenician is a design for the Phoenician script.

 It contains 33 glyphs, and supports 34 characters from the Unicode blocks: Phoenician.